lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       An Authentic Lijiang
       Ecotour Beyond the Crowds
     text: >+
-      Embark on a captivating private ecotour that immerses you in the rich heritage and vibrant culture of Naxi ethnic group.
-Begin your journey with a convenient pick-up, followed by visits to historical sites and serene parks that showcase the region’s biodiveristy and cultural significance.
-      Stroll through lively streets filled with local crafts and flavors, while exploring architectural gems that reflect the unique traditions of the Naxi people.
-This experience beautifully intertwines history, culture, and nature, offering an unforgettable glimpse into one of China’s most enchanting destinations.
+      Embark on an immersive journey to Wenhai Sanctuary, a hidden gem along the historic Tea & Horse Road.
+Explore pristine wetlands with a local conservationist, discovering unique alpine birds and flowers in this tranquil ecosystem.
+Immerse yourself in Naxi culture with a village visit and local lunch.
+Hike to the magnificent Tiger Cave for breathtaking views of Wenhai Lake and village.
+Uncover the UNESCO heritage of Baisha Village, experiencing Yunnan's rich natural beauty and cultural tapestry.

       *   Duration: One Day (Approximately 11 hours)

-      *   Location: Jade Dragon Snow Mountain
+      *   Location: Wenhai Wetlands Nature Reserve

       *   Activity Level: Moderate

-      *   Altitudes: 2400 - 3300 m
+      *   Altitudes: 2400 - 3250 m

       *   Walking Distance: 8-9 km